WISETALKERS: WOULD YOU KNOW WHAT TO DO………?

 In our daily lives, we all come across situations and conversations which feel awkward or uncomfortable.
 These can be really important moments.
 How we handle them has the power to affect our relationships, someone’s outlook and sometimes their life.

-30 MINUTES OF YOUR TIME TO BENEFIT YOU AND THOSE AROUND YOU.
+AN HOUR OF YOUR TIME TO BENEFIT YOU AND THOSE AROUND YOU.
 Drawing on validated approaches this brief, practical training will allow you to understand more about these interactions and develop your existing skills, helping these conversations go better in all parts of your life- family, social, work.
 Included are links to more information and where to find help if needed.
 It works with all age groups, young and old.

 Encourage your friends to take the course too.
 We all need WISETALKERS around us.